Area: 118.484 km2

 Visa: Malawi gives 30-day tourist visas at a cost of 50 USD per person.
 You have to apply for this visa online, otherwise they won’t let you into the country.
 If you click here, you will go directly to the portal, where you will have to enter your personal data, the days of entry and exit and attach scanned images of your passport and an invitation letter that you can request from any accommodation.
 We recommend that you apply for the visa in advance, as it takes between 2 and 5 days to get back to you.
 We, for example, were not answered and we had to go to the border to see what had happened.
 In addition, many people have some problems when they try to pay online by credit card, so it is better to do it in time.
 If you want to stay in the country for more than 30 days, you can renew your visa at any immigration office for a cost of 5,000 Kwachas (about 5.50 euros in exchange).
 We renewed it in Monkey Bay.

-Budget: In total, we spent 36 days in Malawi and spent a total of 824.96 euros for two people.
+Budget: In total, we spent 36 days in Malawi and spent a total of 824.96 euros for person.
 It must be said, however, that we stayed at Francis’ house for three weeks volunteering with a local organization in the south of the country, to whom we gave an agreed amount of money to cover the whole issue of diets and others.
 Here, there are the details of all our expenses in Malawi:

 WHAT TO SEE IN MALAWI?